-Human Rights Watch strives to maintain the highest level of accuracy in our reporting.
 We cannot reply individually to all corrections requests, but all such requests that specify the exact nature of the alleged inaccuracy and the publication (title, page number / web address and date) in which it appeared will be reviewed.
 If you believe you have found an inaccuracy in our materials, please contact us.

 Or Send Your Corrections to:

-Attent: Corrections to the Human Rights Watch Website
+Attention: Corrections to the Human Rights Watch Website

 Human Rights Watch

 February 1, 2024: This interview has been updated to reflect the death of Tamir Adar, which was announced by authorities in January 2024.

 January 23, 2024: This news release has been updated to reflect the correct name spellings for Abbas (Mojahed) Kurkur, Mansour Dehmardeh, and the Intelligence Detention Center.

 This press release has been updated to reflect the correct arrest dates of opposition figures Chaima Issa and Sofiane Zneidi.

 12/18/2023: This news release has been updated to reflect the October date on which Israeli Prime Minister Benjamin Netanyahu said Israel would not allow humanitarian assistance "in the form food and medicines" into Gaza through its crossings "as long as [Israel's] hostages are not returned."